 Step 3: Reposition the Infant

-• Turn the infant face-up.
+- Turn the infant face-up.

-• Keep their head lower than their body.
+- Keep their head lower than their body.

 Step 4: Give 5 Quick Chest Thrusts

-• Use 2 fingers to give 5 quick thrusts to the center of the chest.
+- Use 2 fingers to give 5 quick thrusts to the center of the chest.

-• Each thrust should be about 1.5 inches deep.
+- Each thrust should be about 1.5 inches deep.

-Step 5: Repeat If Necessary
+Step 5: Repeat and Alternate if Necessary

-• The infant can breathe, cough, or cry.
+- The infant can breathe, cough, or cry.

-• The infant becomes unresponsive.
+- The infant becomes unresponsive.

 If the infant becomes unresponsive, perform CPR: